akauppi/GroundLevel-firebase-es/README.md

 |`app`|`npm run dev:online`|Developing against the online backend|
 |`app-deploy-ops`|`npm run build`|Building the front-end|

-Firebase hosting provides these values (except for `locationId`) in the `__/firebase/init.js[on]` URL, but in GroundLevel we prefer to bake them right into the front-end's code.
+Firebase hosting provides these values in the `__/firebase/init.js[on]` URL, but in GroundLevel we prefer to bake them right into the front-end's code.
 This takes away one return trip, and makes the launch of the web app snappier.

 >The values are *not* secrets - anyone having access to your URL will be able to get them.
 Try with `https://<your-app>.web.app/__/firebase/init.json`.

-You can have multiple deployment environments, and you can share the environments with your team.
+You can have multiple deployment environments, and you can share the environments with your team by adding the file(s) into git.
 For more details on this, see [Staging](Staging.md).

 ## Setting up CI/CD